projectatomic/paci/jenkins/README.md

 [OpenShift Jenkins builder](https://github.com/openshift/jenkins/tree/8e58d88#installing-using-s2i-build)
 to create the customized Jenkins master image.

-The `slave/` directory is used by the `paci-slave` buildconfig to create an image for our Jenkins slave agent.
+The `slave/` directory is used by the `paci-jenkins-slave` buildconfig to create an image for our Jenkins slave agent.
 This is used with the [Kubernetes plugin](https://plugins.jenkins.io/kubernetes).